jenineharris/foundation-biostat-2021/README.md

         + Interpret each graph in one or two sentences
 * A small percentage of your score will be based on your reviews of other student midterm discussion board posts

-*The final project is worth 50% of your course grade and should include the following: (DUE before class December 10)*
+**The final project is worth 50% of your course grade and should include the following: (DUE before class December 9)**

 Submit to **Discussion Board**: